Job analysis is crucial in all human activities but like all human inventions, it also suffers from various limitations.

 But the problems of job analysis is that it assumes the employee to answer the questions truthfully without any bias but that in reality is quite impossible; as opinions on their work and other things will always be influenced by their personal beliefs.

-Due to this problem, the job analysis questionnaire is mostly combined with the interviews and observations.
+Due to this problem, the job analysis questionnaire is mostly combined with interviews and observations.

 6. Critical incident method:

 This method consists of observation and documentation of other instances and whether the behaviours were effective or futile to produce the desired results.

-The critical incident method of behaviour includes; the reason of the incident and the circumstance, the work was done by the employee and how it was futile or useful, the assumed outcome of the behaviour and also an analysis on the influence the behaviour of an employee have on the outcome.
+The critical incident method of behaviour includes; the reason of the incident and the circumstance, the work was done by the employee and how it was futile or useful, the assumed outcome of the behaviour and also an analysis on the influence the behaviour of an employee has on the outcome.

 This method vastly differs from the other job evaluation, methods of conducting job analysis as only here the employee behaviour is not recorded when it is performed but later when the behaviour has been evaluated to be futile or useful depending on the results.